Administration order

 Financial statement

-A summary of your income and expenditure over a period of time, usually a calendar month, which can be sent to your creditors to show how much you can afford to pay towards
+A list of your income and spending over a period of time, usually a month.
+It can show the people you owe how much you can afford to pay to your debts.

 First right of appropriation